Excessive licking in dogs: Vet's guide to causes and treatment

 (Image credit: Getty Images)

-Is excessive licking a sign of anxiety in dogs?
+Is excessive licking a sign of anxiety?

-Yes—excessive licking can be indicative of anxiety in dogs.
+Yes – excessive licking can be indicative of anxiety in dogs.
 When dogs become anxious, bored, or stressed, they may perform repetitive behaviors such as licking to calm themselves down or entertain themselves.
 If this behavior isn’t addressed promptly, this licking can lead to medical issues like inflamed or infected skin and acral lick dermatitis.

 Diagnosing excessive licking in dogs